Brice150/MONEYTRACKER/README.md

 - View your current investments in a donut graph
 - Add, modify or delete an investment
-- View your investments in function of time in a bar/line graph
+- View your investments in function of time in a bar graph

 ### Investments/simulator